aqiftekhar/aqiftekhar/README.md

 My strength is owning systems end-to-end — frontend, backend, cloud, and data — and applying AI as part of a solid engineering foundation, not as a bolt-on feature.

+## Selected Experience

+🚀 Built and scaled **multiple SaaS platforms from scratch**, serving thousands of users

+🤖 Developed **AI-powered systems** for legal-tech and document workflows, improving efficiency and automation

+🏛️ Architected **enterprise applications** adopted by government entities in multiple countries

+💼 **9+ years** of experience at enterprise companies including Stewart Title and Enghouse Interactive

+🌟 Supported **50+ startups**, guiding product architecture and enabling faster go-to-market

 ## 🏆 Achievements:
 - 🏅 **StackOverflow**: **4 Gold**, **17 Silver**, and **60 Bronze** badges, showcasing my expertise and contributions.
 - 🌟 **Fortune 500 Experience**: Served over 9 years at Stewart Title and Enghouse Interactive.